 nightlights with the bulb and clamp included (you can find them on eBay)

 Shrinky Dink inkjet paper

 a heavy book to insurance-smush the shrinky-dinks flat

 hot glue gun, glue

-Next, I went to "image", "adjustments", "levels" and got the screen below.
-See underneath, where it says "output levels" and then there is a bar that can be adjusted?
-Move the black arrow that is all the way to the left to *at least* halfway across.
-It's important that the image appear very washed out, because the colors concentrate on the paper when it shrinks in the oven.
+Next, go to “image”, “adjustments”, “levels” and move the black arrow that is all the way to the left to *at least* halfway across.
+It’s important that the image appear very washed out, because the colors concentrate on the paper when it shrinks in the oven.
 There were certain pictures that I moved the bar about 75% of the way to the right.
 With a little practice, you can begin to tell how far washed-out the image will need to be to look good in the end.
 The darker the pic is to begin with, the more washed-out you will want to start it as.